This text was originally presented at:

 My second supervisor Rebecca Fortnum is a painter and very experienced art pedagogue.
 Not being invested in my specific area of practice, she posits very poignant questions that force me to undo may of the assumptions I make about my own work.
 She is also an implacable and impecable editor.
 My third supervisor (from 2009 to 2011), John Cussans, artist and former Head of Theory at Chelsea MA Fine Art, was pressing on the need for me to establishing clearly the definitions, structure, methodology and key theoretical discourses that underpin my practice-based research.
 An insuperable conversant, I am also grateful for the references and stories shared.

 Community of research

 An additional benefit of Doctoral research, is the opportunity to get involved with others in the exploration of particular areas of practice and theory, that complement and expand the reach of your individual work.
-There are opportunities organised by research staff – like 2009-10 seminar To Write How? led by Research Fellows Mary Anne Francis and Isobel Bowditch, or a research trip to Budapest organised by Professor Stephen Scrivener and Hayley Newman.
+There are opportunities organised by research staff – like 2009-10 seminar To Write How? led by Research Fellows Mary Anne Francis and Isobel Bowditch, or a research trip to Budapest in 2011 organised by Professor Stephen Scrivener and Hayley Newman.

 Research students are also proactive in organising activities that closely suited to their interests.
 During my years as a full-time student, I co-founded and co-facilitated the Latin American Art and Theory Study Group based at TrAIN (involving researchers from UAL, Birbeck and Essex University); and of The Practice Exchange, a seminar series focused on the theorising of practice, with presentations by research staff and students from across all UAL Colleges.